Baribal16/baribal/README.md

 snake game pygames
 README

-working on a school projekt!
+working on a school project!

 this is my first ever game!

-i'm am coding it in python with the pygames librery
+i'm am coding it in python with the pygames library

-hop it turn out good.
+hope it turn out good.